4ntoined/pokemonpy/documentation/log.md

 * Earthquake being weakened by Grassy Terrain is not shown in damage readout.

 Date: 2024 April XX
 * UPDATE: Pokemon.py now has a variable to hold the current game version.
+Prints current version when 'credits' is entered on the main menu.
-* UPDATE: Hall of Fame banner has been updates.
+* UPDATE: Hall of Fame banner has been updated.
 * UPDATE: New cheat code introduced.

 ### v0.1.1